Sintraconsulting/pimcore-webhooks/README.md

  occurs on the specified dataobject.
 ![](assets/ClassWebHook.png?raw=true)

-After installing the bundle, create a WebHook object by entering the class, the event to listen to and the url of the site to send to.
+After installing the bundle, create a WebHook object by entering the class name, the event to listen to and the url of the site to send to.
 Once the set event occurs, the json of the object is generated, and sent to the specified url.
+In the header it is specified which event was launched.

 The aviable event are:
   - preAdd